-What if I told you that you could go to market this week with your own brand of massage guns or memory foam dog beds?
+What if we told you you could go to market this week with your own brand of massage gun, memory foam dog bed, or skin care serum?

-One way to make a quick entry into being your own boss is white labeling.
-That is, selling products manufactured by others, customized with your own designs or branding.
+One way to make a quick entry into being your own boss is white labeling—selling products manufactured by others, customized with your own designs or branding.
 Selling white label products is an easy option for those looking to jump on a trend or avoid having to make or manufacture products on their own.

-Here, we’ll share 11 ideas for white label products that you can start selling today.
+Ahead, we’ll share 13 ideas for popular white label products that you can brand and start selling today.

 What is white labeling?

 White label products are generic products mass manufactured then customized slightly (logo or brand name added, for example) for several brands.
 White label products can be bulk ordered, dropshipped, or printed on demand.